henryaj/makers-notes/coffeescript.md

 npm install mocha
 ```

+You can also use the `-g` flag when running the above commands to install these packages globally, rather than locally.

 If you're using Mocha for tests, you need to 'register' a CoffeeScript compiler with Mocha first.

 ```shell